 How can we help?

 At Laven, we are offering Brexit solution streamlining marketing activities across all Member States as well as NPPR registration.
-Therefore, if you are a UK AIF, AIFM or UK distributor do get in touch as you will more than likely become third-country operator on 31 December 2020.
+Therefore, if you are a UK AIF, AIFM or UK distributor do get in touch as you most likely became third-country operator on 31 December 2020.